4 Flat Fee MLS Companies in Montana

 - You may not have dedicated support, unlike working with a full-service real estate agent.

-- While flat fee services offer savings, traditional agent commissions are often negotiable.
+- Flat fee services offer savings, but traditional agent commissions are often negotiable.

 Ready to sell your Montana home?